satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 ## Expectations

 Look at the two types below.
-You can find primitives like `string` and `number`, types from the standard library such as `Date` and type aliases like `NestedObjectType` that refer to object types which are assembled types that can contain primitives and other object types.
+You can find primitives like `string` and `number`, types from the standard library such as `Date` and type aliases like `NestedObjectType` that refers to object types which are assembled types that can contain primitives and other object types.

 ```typescript